Group invariant variational principles: Ekeland's variational principle for -invariant functions

 \section{Ekeland's variational principle for $G$-invariant functions}

-In this section we are going to focus on the generalization of the Ekeland variational principle to the context of $G$-invariant functionals.
-On the proof of this result it is required the following group invariant Cantor set theorem, whose proof can be obtained directly from the Cantor set theorem, and a small observation.
+In this section we are going to focus on the generalization of the Ekeland's variational principle to the context of $G$-invariant functionals.
+In the proof of this result it is required the following group invariant Cantor set theorem, whose proof can be obtained directly from the Cantor set theorem, and a small observation.